-This is taken from and for more detail see: BMA’s Focus on Travel Vaccinations
+The section below is taken from the BMA’s Focus on Travel Vaccinations.

-Travel immunisations that must be given as part of NHS provision through GMS & PMS Additional Services
+The following travel immunisations highlighted in green must be given as part of NHS provision through GMS & PMS Regulations.

-(i.e. you cannot charge for the following vaccinations)
+As a practice you cannot charge for the following vaccinations: -

 The contractor may therefore charge a patient registered for GMS/PMS/APMS services for the immunisation if requested for travel.

 - the patient may either be given a private prescription to obtain the vaccines, or

 - they may be charged for stock purchased and held by the practice